mzimbres/rtcpp/README.md

 ### Motivation

+* Achieve platform independent and hard-realtime allocation.

 * Keep all nodes in sequential memory addresses improving data locality and reducing memory fragmentation.

 * Support the most natural allocation scheme for linked data structures.

-* Achieve platform independent and hard realtime node allocation since it does not rely on any algorithm.

 * Most node-based container implementations seems to already support this kind of allocation.
 In fact it seems that allowing